Young-Jaye/MSFG/README.md

 ![MSFG model architecture](assets/Figure_1_model.png)

-The vector version of the architecture is available at [`assets/Figure_1_model.svg`](assets/Figure_1_model.svg).

 ## Reproducibility guarantee

 The mathematical implementation in `models.py`, `layers.py`, and `utils.py` is preserved from the validated research code.
 The YAML/CLI layer only selects a dataset and passes parameters to the established dataset runner; it does not implement a second training path.

-The internal class name `FuseMGCN_Net` is intentionally retained for compatibility with the original experimental implementation.
-It implements the MSFG model shown above; changing this historical identifier is not required to run or reproduce the method.

 ## Installation